-As much as well all love gathering and camping together annually for three weeks in the fall, the Haw River Assembly wants to promote a safe environment for both the students and teachers who attend our Learning Celebration as well as our volunteers.
-While we had hoped the pandemic had cleared up by now, we now know there is no safe way to host an in-person event this year.
+As much as well all love gathering and camping together annually for three weeks in the fall, the Haw River Assembly wants to promote a safe environment for both the students and teachers who attend our Learning Celebration as well as our volunteers..
+There was no safe way to host an in-person event this year.

 Six episodes include the wonderful activities traditionally hosted at the Learning Celebration plus puppet scenes with Paperhand Puppets, and even animation.
 This is available to all the 4th grade students in the watershed – and to everyone who wishes to see it for free (with a suggested small donation).
 We want to inspire students throughout the entire watershed to visit their local river and learn how to stay connected with nature through beautiful cinematography.